opencompute/rallly/apps/landing/src/posts/mobile-ui-update.md

 excerpt: An update focusing on improving the usability of the app on mobile devices.
 ---

-Did you know over half of all Rallly users are on mobile devices?
+Did you know over half of all Kinpal users are on mobile devices?

 ![Device data](/static/images/device-data.png)